adrianostanley/wc-picturecoupon-plugin/README.md

 Here's a "brief" explanation about my decisions and guidelines to develop the requested plugin.

-Along with the next paragraphs, I tried to add to the explanation some ideas for having a better plugin in terms of usability, security and the coding standards itself.
+Along with the next paragraphs, I tried to add to the explanation some ideas for having a better plugin in terms of usability, security, and the coding standards itself.
 Those are things I wanted to do but tried to keep the plugin short and simple considering that its main purpose is to demonstrate some of my skills.

 ## Compatibility

 WooCommerce Picture Coupon Plugin was developed in a PHP 7.4.5 environment with WordPress 5.3.2.
-For the sake of simplicity, I didn't spend time in compatibility with older versions of PHP, although I haven't use its new features to prevent errors if it will be tested by you in lower versions.
+For the sake of simplicity, I didn't spend time with compatibility with older versions of PHP, although I haven't use its new features to prevent errors if it will be tested by you in lower versions.

 **Note:** Although I have used `__('...')` functions, there's no i18n files for the WooCommerce Picture Coupon Plugin.